Author Guidelines

 Articles should be between 5,000 and 7,000 words (including references and tables).
 The manuscript should be organized as follows:

-- Title: Concise and informative (max 15 words).
+- Title: Concise and informative (maximum 15 words).

-- Abstract: A single paragraph of 150–200 words.
-It must clearly state the research objective, methodology, key findings, and the multidisciplinary implication (how it links social science to arts or teaching).
+- Abstract: A single paragraph of 150–200 words, clearly stating the research objective, methodology, key findings, and implications for social sciences and education.

 - Keywords: 3–5 specific terms for indexing.

-- Introduction: State the problem, provide the social/educational context, review relevant literature, and state the research goal.
+- Introduction: Present the research problem, provide social and educational context, review relevant literature, and state the research objective.

-- Methods: Describe the participants (students/community), setting, data collection tools, and analysis techniques.
+- Methods: Describe participants (e.g., students, teachers, or communities), research setting, data collection instruments, and analytical procedures.

-- Results & Discussion: Present findings clearly.
-Use the discussion to interpret results through the lens of social science theories or pedagogical frameworks.
+- Results and Discussion: Present findings clearly and interpret them using relevant social science theories or educational frameworks.

-- Conclusion: Summarize findings, state limitations, and provide practical recommendations for educators or policymakers.
+- Conclusion: Summarize key findings, acknowledge limitations, and provide practical implications for educators, policymakers, or communities.

-- References: Minimum 15 sources, 80% from recent peer-reviewed journals (last 5 years).
+- References: Minimum of 15 sources, with at least 80% from recent peer-reviewed journals (last 5 years).

-- Teaching Practice (Action Research): Manuscripts focusing on classroom practice should include a clear "Reflection" section, discussing the successes and challenges of the teaching intervention.
+- Educational Practice and Action Research: Manuscripts focusing on classroom or community-based practice should include a clear reflection on the implementation process, including challenges and outcomes.

 4. Technical Formatting